 Freemium products also attract media attention – different roundups and “Best of” blog posts that you can arrange with bloggers and magazine owners.

 It’s a good opportunity to present your product at conferences without being too salesy as well.

 Smaller enterprises may be more open to giving your product a shot.
 Some definitions of SME define that as businesses with 50–250 employees which aren’t too shabby but definitely overcome some of the stress compared to dealing with a 10,000+ person organization.

-Closing a dozen of small or medium enterprises and validating your product may be a good bridge between your startup and larger enterprises.
+Closing several small or medium enterprises and validating your product may be a good bridge between your startup and larger enterprises.